Relationships

 Living apart together

-Sharing a home is what makes a couple, but HILDA shows that for some people, a romantic partner isn’t someone you live with, says University of Melbourne expert
+Sharing a home is what makes a couple a couple, but for some people, a romantic partner isn’t someone you live with

 When love is blind

-We need to better recognise it isn’t necessarily easy for a woman to accept their intimate partner is sexually abusing them, says University of Melbourne expert
+We need to better recognise it isn’t easy for a woman to accept the person they have invested their life in, their intimate partner, may be sexually abusing them

 Intimate partner sexual violence and the courts